search

 10. Mobile Adaptation and Speed Optimization

-Of course, there are also helpful plugins that can make your site even faster through additional code optimization.
+There are also helpful plugins that can make your site faster through additional code optimization.
 One such plugin is WP-Rocket, which does an excellent job.

 Appendix – Page Builders

-In recent years, a number of advanced tools for WordPress have been created that allow creating and editing pages using a simple interface of dragging various elements onto the page (similar to Wix, for example).
-These are called builders or Page Builders.
+A number of advanced tools for WordPress allow creating and editing pages using a simple drag-and-drop interface (similar to Wix, for example).
+These are called Page Builders, and they have become a standard part of the WordPress ecosystem.

 However, these Page Builders don’t have a direct impact on the site’s SEO (they don’t affect the meta tags and code relevant to search engines), but they allow creating very beautiful sites easily, without any programming background.

-Sites that look very good directly influence user experience and metrics that Google takes much more seriously today than ever before, like dwell time and more.
+Sites that look very good directly influence user experience and metrics that Google takes seriously, like engagement signals and Core Web Vitals.

 In Conclusion

-In this article, I’ve covered 10 advantages of using WordPress for website promotion and SEO (and I’ve saved more), but in practice, you can find many more.
+I’ve covered 10 advantages of using WordPress for website promotion and SEO (and I’ve held back more), but in practice, you can find many more.

 Even if you already have a site that works on a different system, it’s definitely possible to transition to WordPress and maintain the current site’s “SEO power,” of course, if you go through the process correctly and with the help of a skilled professional.

-Hope this article refreshed one or two things for you… good luck! 🙂
+Hope this refreshed a thing or two for you… good luck! 🙂

 Leave a Comment